naneau/gerenuk/README.md

     dic.get 'foo', (service) -> ... your code ...

+## Putting You Configuration In Files

+When setting up your application, it is often useful to put your DI config into a configuration file (or files).
+Gerenuk supports this through the `loadConfig()` method.
+The config loaded through `loadConfig()` will be added to any existing configuration.
+It does *not* do a deep merge, however, and will throw an exception if you try to overwrite an existing config key.

+    dic = new Container
+    dic.loadConfig 'yourConfigFile'

+The contents of `yourConfigFile.coffee` would be like:

+    module.exports =
+        foo: 'fooPackage'
+        bar:
+            require 'barPackage'
+            instantiate: 'bar'
+        ...etc...

+You can also use `loadConfig` inside of a config item, replacing its contents with the loaded config.
+This has the disadvantage that the items loaded through this do not explicitly know the name of the node they are in, making it hard(er) to set up references.

+    dic = new Container
+        foo:
+            loadConfig: 'yourConfigFile'

 ## Asynchronous Operation

 One of the more challenging aspects of working with node is asynchronous instantiation of resources.
 You may, for example, need to connect to a database before you can perform other operations.
 Gerenuk attempts to aid you with this by supporting asynchronously resolvable services.